wf8/IB290/README.md

 ### September 20: Introduction to "tree models" -- birth-death models and their use

 *Introduction to the application of birth-death processes to estimate:*
-* Tree shape, topology, branchlengths
+* Tree shape, topology, branch lengths
 * Models of tree shape and branch lengths:
   * Yule process
   * Birth-death process